handracs2007/sites/blog/bootgrafana/index.md

 ---
 #### Background
-Monitoring is undeniably an one of the important items to have when dealing with applications.
-It has become even more prevalent in the age of microservices, whereby the team needs to have visibility on what is going on the multitude of microservices they are operating.
+Monitoring is undeniably one of the important items to have when dealing with applications.
+It has become even more prevalent in the age of microservices, whereby the team needs to have visibility on what is going on with the multitude of microservices they are operating.

 ---
 #### SpringBoot